dgarcia-eu/ParisAttacks/README.md

 - userid: Integer.
 Anonymized user id of the author of the tweet.
 - date: String.
 Date when the tweet was produced in YYYY-MM-DD format.

+### Tweet pairs: TweetPairs.csv.gz and TweetPairsDF.RData
+Size: 890,994 rows, 11 columns
+This file contains time-ordered tweet pairs by the same user in a period after the attacks.
+Columns:

+- userid: Integer.
+Anonymized user id of the author of the tweet.
+- soc: Integer.
+Count of words of the social processes class in LIWC.
+- prosoc: Integer.
+Count of words of the prosocial dictionary.
+- frenchValues: Integer.
+Count of words of the French values dictionary.
+- posemo: Integer.
+Count of words of the PA class in LIWC.
+- negemo: Integer.
+Count of words of the NA class in LIWC.
+- presoc: Integer.
+Count of social process words in previous tweet.
+- preprosoc: Integer.
+Count of words of prosocial class in previous tweet.
+- prefrenchValues: Integer.
+Count of words from the French values dictionary in prev tweet.
+- preposemo: Integer.
+Count of PA words in previous tweet.
+- prenegemo: Integer.
+Count of NA words in previous tweet.

 ### Running the code
 The main file to reproduce results is Paris_Attacks.Rmd.
 It is a markdown file with R code that generates a pdf report with the results of the main text of the article and additional statistics and descriptive information.
 Functions used several times can be found under Scripts/AuxFunctions.R.
 It loads data contained in the Data/ folder.

 Some chunks of Paris_Attacks.Rmd are very computationally intensive and require large memory.
 These chunks are set not to be run automatically "eval=FALSE" and the results of our execution of those chunks are saved in the temp/ folder.
-This way you can inspect the results without having to run time-demanding code for bootstrapping.
+This way you can inspect the results and statistical analyses without having to run time-demanding code for bootstrapping and other computational tasks.

 The current version and the pdf output was produced with R version 3.6.3 (the original paper is a few years old).
 Attached package versions in sessionInfo() are the following: texreg_1.36.23 arm_1.12-2     lme4_1.1-23    Matrix_1.2-18  MASS_7.3-51.5  magrittr_2.0.1 dplyr_1.0.10   zoo_1.8-8    ggplot2_3.3.2  sfsmisc_1.1-13